35 Assisted Living Communities near Charlotte

 When you move into an assisted living community in Charlotte, NC, you or your loved one can enjoy a relaxed environment with the independent care that helps you live the most active life you can.
 Between the pleasant climate and numerous local attractions, that’s as easy to do in Charlotte as it is anywhere else in America.

 Assisted living is a long-term residential care system that sets seniors up in private or semi-private apartments that are part of a larger community of seniors and caregivers.
 Staff at these properties provide help with bathing, dressing, medication, transportation and the other activities of daily living (ADLs) while respecting the independence of each resident.

 Charlotte’s assisted living communities follow North Carolina’s state-level laws and regulations for providing residential care to self-governing adults.
 Many communities provide financial management for seniors who need it, but otherwise most aging citizens in an assisted living property live fully independent lives.
-Help with ADLs is provided by caring staff, and seniors who need it can expect daily assistance with the following:

 In addition to these things, many assisted living communities in Charlotte host group events for their residents, such as pottery classes and movie nights.
 Many communities also schedule day trips for shopping and visits to nearby casinos.